louismullie/temp-data/markdown_final/eeebc3f5-a128-2a8e-d7b5-5e2ae4b87a7b.md

 ### Chronic cough due to gastroesophageal reflux in adults: CHEST guideline and expert panel report [^94a36c10].
 Chest (2016).
 Medium credibility.

-Quality assessment — "for the randomized controlled trials (RCTs), quality assessment was carried out with the Cochrane Risk of Bias Tool" if criteria were met including "(1) study excluded other common causes of chronic cough… and (2) included patients both with and without additional symptoms of GERD or laryngopharyngeal reflux (LPR)… or included patients with and without additional test results suggestive of GERD or LPR," and "for observational studies, quality assessment was done with the Cochrane Risk of Bias Tool for cohort studies."
+Quality assessment — "for the randomized controlled trials (RCTs), quality assessment was carried out with the Cochrane Risk of Bias Tool" if criteria were met including "(1) study excluded other common causes of chronic cough… and (2) included patients both with and without additional symptoms of GERD or laryngopharyngeal reflux (LPR)… or included patients with and without additional test results suggestive of GERD or LPR", and "for observational studies, quality assessment was done with the Cochrane Risk of Bias Tool for cohort studies".

 ---